softprops/unisockets/README.md

 ## usage

+_note_: This library requires at a minimum a java 7 jre. as the SocketChannel class changed to implement a new [NetworkChannel](http://docs.oracle.com/javase/7/docs/api/java/nio/channels/NetworkChannel.html) interface in java 7.

 A unix domain socket is typically a reference to a file descriptor. unisockets defines an implementation of a `SocketAddress` for these file descriptors called `Addr`.